Shelikhov/Linux_modules/module3_proc/README.txt

 module_proc.h:

+NAME_DIR is a name of the directory, which will be created in the /proc.
-NAME is the name of the device, which will be created in the /proc directory.
+NAME is a name of the device, which will be created in the NAME_DIR.
 MSG_LENGTH is a size of the /proc/NAME buffer.